-On January 1, 2020, The Legal Profession Act, 1990, was amended to include a definition of the practice of law and identify what represents the unauthorized practice of law.
-In support of these amendments, the Law Society also:
+On January 1, 2020, The Legal Profession Act, 1990, was amended to include a definition of the practice of law and to modernize the legislation regarding legal services to provide more flexibility for future developments related to alternative (non-lawyer) legal service providers.
+Related to these amendments, the Law Society:

 The Future of Legal Services Initiative is guided by a series of principles: